-FEMA awards grants to fire departments to enhance their ability to protect the public and fire service personnel from fire and related hazards.
-The types of available grants include Assistance to Firefighters Grants (AFG), Staffing for Adequate Fire and Emergency Response Grants (SAFER), Fire Prevention and Safety Grants (FP&S) and the Assistance to Firefights Fire Station Construction Grants (SCG).
-Their site also offers resources to help fire departments prepare and submit grant requests.
+FEMA awards grants to fire departments to enhance their ability to protect the fire service personnel and the public from fire and related hazards.
+Types of available grants include Assistance to Firefighters Grants (AFG), Staffing for Adequate Fire and Emergency Response Grants (SAFER), Fire Prevention and Safety Grants (FP&S) and the Assistance to Firefights Fire Station Construction Grants (SCG).
+FEMA’s website site also offers resources to help fire departments prepare and submit grant requests.

-The Edward Byrne Memorial Justice Assistance Grant (JAG) Program is the primary provider of federal criminal justice funding to state and local jurisdictions.
+The Edward Byrne JAG Program is the primary provider of federal criminal justice funding to state and local jurisdictions.
 JAG funds support all components of the criminal justice system, from multi-jurisdictional drug and gang task forces to crime prevention and domestic violence programs, courts, corrections, treatment, and justice information sharing initiatives.
-60% allocation is awarded to the State and 40% is set aside for units of Local governments.
+Sixty percent is allocated to the state and 40% is set aside for units of local governments.

-PoliceGrantsHelp.com features the most extensive law enforcement grant database available, with information on a wide range of available federal, state, local and corporate grant opportunities.
-Search by keyword, type or state to find the grants best suited for your department.
-Their site also offers resources to help law enforcement departments prepare and submit grant requests.
+PoliceGrantsHelp.com features the most extensive law enforcement grant database available, with information on a wide range of available federal, state, local, and corporate grant opportunities.
+Search by keyword, type, or state to find the grants best suited for your department.
+The site also offers resources to help law enforcement departments prepare and submit grant requests.

-Grants.gov was established as a governmental resource named the E-Grants Initiative, part of the President's 2002 Fiscal Year Management Agenda to improve government services to the public.
-Today, Grants.gov is a central storehouse for information on over 1,000 grant programs and provides access to approximately $500 billion in annual awards.
+Grants.gov was established as a governmental resource named the E-Grants Initiative, part of the president's 2002 fiscal year management agenda, to improve government services to the public.
+Today, Grants.gov is a central storehouse for information about over 1,000 grant programs that provides access to approximately $500 billion in annual awards.

 Our solutions experts are eager to learn more about your unique needs—just reach out and tell us more.
 We are here to serve!